23A91A61D8/ecommerce-churn-prediction/docs/01_business_problem.md

 # Business Problem Statement

-## 1. Business Context
+# 1. Business Context

-E-commerce companies generate large volumes of transactional data from customer purchases.
+The e-commerce industry is highly competitive, with businesses facing increasing customer acquisition costs and rapidly changing consumer preferences.
+Customers can easily switch between platforms due to abundant choices, price comparisons, and alternative offerings.

-One of the major challenges in the e-commerce industry is customer churn, where customers stop purchasing from the platform.
-Retaining existing customers is critical because acquiring a new customer costs significantly more than retaining an existing one.
+Customer retention is critical for long-term profitability.
+Studies show that acquiring a new customer costs 5 to 25 times more than retaining an existing one, making churn prevention a high-priority business objective.

-The business currently lacks a data-driven system to identify customers who are likely to churn in the near future.
-This results in inefficient marketing campaigns and lost revenue opportunities.
+Current Business Pain Points

+Lack of early identification of customers likely to churn

+Inefficient marketing spend due to untargeted campaigns

+Limited understanding of customer purchasing behavior

+Difficulty prioritizing high-value customers for retention efforts

-## 2. Problem Definition
+# 2. Problem Definition

-Customer churn is defined as a customer who has not made any purchase in the last 90 days.
+In this project, customer churn is defined as:

+A customer who has not made a purchase in the last 90 days.

-The objective of this project is to predict which customers are likely to churn in the next three months based on their historical transaction behavior.
+The goal is to build a data-driven system that predicts customer churn using historical transactional data, enabling proactive retention strategies before customers disengage completely.

-## 3. Stakeholders
+# 3. Stakeholders

+The solution is designed to support multiple business stakeholders:

+Marketing Team
-- Marketing Team: To design targeted retention campaigns
+Requires customer segmentation and churn-risk insights to design targeted retention campaigns.

+Sales Team
-- Sales Team: To focus efforts on high-risk customers
+Needs churn predictions to focus engagement efforts on customers most likely to disengage.

-- Product Team: To understand purchasing behavior patterns
-- Executive Team: To evaluate business impact and ROI
+Product Team
+Requires insights into product-level purchasing patterns to improve personalization and offerings.

+Executive Team
+Needs high-level churn trends, revenue impact, and ROI projections to guide strategic decisions.

-## 4. Business Impact
+# 4. Business Impact

+A successful churn prediction system is expected to deliver measurable business benefits:

-- Expected reduction in customer churn rate by 15–20%
+15–20% reduction in customer churn rate through proactive retention

-- Improved effectiveness of marketing campaigns
+Increase in revenue by retaining high-value customers

+Cost savings by reducing blanket marketing campaigns and focusing on at-risk customers

-- Increased customer lifetime value
+Improved customer lifetime value (CLV) through personalized engagement
-- Reduced costs due to targeted promotions

-## 5. Success Metrics
+# 5. Success Metrics (IMPORTANT)
-Primary Metric:
+Primary Metric

-- ROC-AUC score greater than 0.78
+ROC-AUC Score > 0.78

-Secondary Metrics:
+Secondary Metrics

-- Precision greater than 0.75
+Precision > 0.75 (minimize false positives and avoid unnecessary retention costs)

-- Recall greater than 0.70
+Recall > 0.70 (effectively identify actual churners)

-- F1-score greater than 0.72
+F1-Score > 0.72 (balanced performance between precision and recall)

+These metrics ensure the model aligns with business objectives by balancing prediction accuracy and operational efficiency.